kingston-hackSpace/Pulse_Sensor/Pulse-Sensor-Amp.md

 ----
 ## CODE and INSTRUCTIONS

-- Open the Arduino IDE and install the "PulseSensor Playground":
+- Open the Arduino IDE and install the "PulseSensor Playground" Library:

-    - Open your Library Manager
+    - Open your Library Manager.

-    - Search for "PulseSensor Playground" and install
+    - Search for "PulseSensor Playground" and install.

 - Please follow the next two tutorials in the order provided.

 STEP 1: [Analog Signals tutorial](https://pulsesensor.com/pages/code-and-guide).
-This code was designed to visualise analog signals from the sensor by using the Arduino Serial Plotter.
-More stable signals for further visualisations will be explored next.
+This code was designed to visualise analog signals from the Pulse sensor by using the Arduino Serial Plotter.

 STEP 2: [BPM](https://pulsesensor.com/pages/getting-advanced), you will find 2 tutorials: